Benito-Fernandez/3LPdemo/README.md

 - a pull-down menu to select which activation function the hidden layer has (default is tanh),
 - a pull-down menu to select which selects which hidden node you want to "play" with (default is 1).

- Then, three scroll bars are shown for
+ Then, three sliders are shown for
  - the selected hidden node input (input-to-hidden) Weight,
  - the selected hidden node Bias, and
  - the selected hidden node output (hidden-to-output) Weight.